 - Three-Eyes - An agile blue-suited ninja with three glowing green eyes.
-They can leap from a distance and land behind you, or perform a super fast dash.
+They can leap from a distance and ambush the player from behind, or perform a super fast dash.

 - Dark Spider - An enhanced version of the Three-Eyes.
 They can perform duplicate illusions of themselves and throw projectiles.

 - Reynaldo - A demon with tentacles for arms.
 When cut in half, each half of the Reynaldo will grow back, creating two Reynaldos.
 They can set their tentacles in the ground and grab Samanosuke from afar.